 Fish & Seafood

-When up in the Gracia Neighborhood or when visiting the Catalan mountains and wineries, it's often easy to forget that Barcelona is right on the Mediterranean!
-The city's amazing position means that its markets are filled with some of the most delicious fish and shellfish in Spain.
+When up in the Gracia Neighborhood or visiting the Catalan mountains and wineries, it's often easy to forget that Barcelona is right on the Mediterranean!
+The city's amazing location means that its markets are filled with some of the most delicious fish and shellfish in Spain.
 Some common menu items will be: